MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     ???     '[root with /ʃ/]' (?)
     *???    '[example root that is disallowed]' (?)

-For all prefixes containing /s/, /s/ assimilates to /ʃ/ when attaching to words with roots that contain any post-alveolar consonants, regardless of the number of intervening segments.
+For all prefixes containing /s/, /s/ assimilates to /ʃ/ when attaching to stems that contain any post-alveolar consonants, regardless of the number of intervening segments.
 Prefixes containing the post-alveolars /ʃ/, /tʃ/, or /dʒ/ do not assimilate to become alveolar in the same way.
 This is possibly most commonly observed with the third person singular absolutive prefix, which has the underlying form /s(V)/, where (V) is the same vowel as in the following syllable if the following syllable begins with a consonant.

     ??-???    '[root with no sibilants]'
     ??-???    '[root with /s/]'
     ??-???    '[root with /ʃ/]'

-While there are no counterexamples of root-internal harmony in the corpus, some words contain multiple roots with sibilants and are disharmonic, such as the compound _???_ (?).
+While there are no counterexamples of root-internal harmony in the corpus, some words contain multiple roots with sibilants and are disharmonic, such as the compound (?).
 For such words, prefixes assimilate to the first sibilant in the word.

     ??-???    '[compound with /s/ followed by /tʃ/]' ??-???    '[compound with /dʒ/ followed by /s/]'